Who Pays For My Car Accident?

 It is very important that you get medical care immediately after your accident.
 It’s equally important that you keep your doctor’s appointments.
 Being on top of your medical care strengthens your personal injury case.

-You’ve been in a car accident in Massachusetts and know it wasn’t your fault.
+You’ve been in a car accident and know it wasn’t your fault.
 However, the other driver’s insurance company is not accepting blame.
 A claims adjuster might even say you were at fault.
 You and the other driver may be giving two very different accounts of what happened.

 A liability dispute after a car accident can involve any number of circumstances.
 The following are a few different examples of disputed liability claims our car accident attorneys handle:

 - Police report says you were at fault: Police may say you were to blame for the car accident, but you might have documentation, photos or witnesses who can vouch for you.
 Our attorneys can help support your claim.
-If any driver in the accident was more than 50 percent at fault, that driver must pay for all the losses.
-That means you can be partially at fault and still recover from the other driver’s insurance company.
+If any driver in the accident was more than 50 percent at fault, that driver must pay for all the That means you can be partially at fault and still recover from the other driver’s insurance company.

-- You’re deemed at fault, but other driver was cited: If the other driver broke the law and was cited by a police officer, you will have strong evidence that the other driver was at fault.
+- You’re deemed at fault, but other driver was cited: If the other driver broke the law and was cited by a police officer, you might have strong evidence that the other driver was at fault.
 We can examine the police report to show the insurance company that the other driver acted negligently.